xnvme/xnvme/docs/tutorial/index.rst

  Tutorials
 ###########

 This section is a work in progress.
-Currently consists merely of notes on a :ref:`sec-tutorials-fabrics` setup, and :ref:`sec-tutorials-library`.
+Currently it consists merely of notes on :ref:`sec-dynamic-loading`.

-These will shape into proper tutorials introducing the **xNVMe** libraries, tools, and guides on setting up various environments for NVMe deployments.
+In the future, more tutorials will be added with the purpose of introducing the **xNVMe** libraries and tools.
+This section will also be expanded with guides on setting up various environments for NVMe deployments.

 .. toctree::
    :hidden:

-   fabrics
-   library
-   nvme/index
+   dynamic_loading/index.rst